30 Best Reference Letter Examples [Guide & Writing Tips]

 There are different types of reference letters, each used in different settings or circumstances, but ultimately, they all have one goal, which is to communicate about a person’s skills and character.
 They help build the confidence of the recipient in a person/candidate by verifying their qualities and qualifications.

-The following are the types of reference letters an individual can write:
+The following are the letters an individual can write:

 Business reference letters